Sarah Wooley is a writer for radio, TV, film and theatre. She lives in London.

-Sarah's latest play was broadcast on BBC Radio 3 on Sunday July 9th as part of the BBC's Gay Britannia season and is now available to listen on iPlayer here.
+Sarah's play 'Victim' was repeated on Sunday 6th January at 7.30pm, and is now available to listen on iPlayer here

 Featured on Radio 4 Saturday review.
 Listen here